Ar05h/Poaching-Detection-App/README.md

 # Poaching-Detection-App
 Individual project for senior capstone class.
 A mobile application was developed to help detect poaching using AI-powered analysis of images, sounds, and geolocation data.
 Users can upload animal photos or audio recordings, and the app uses OpenAI’s GPT-4o to analyze images and Whisper to transcribe and assess animal sounds.
-All sightings are plotted on an interactive map, with filters to view normal or abnormal cases.
+All sightings are plotted on an interactive map, with filters to view specific cases.
 The frontend is built using React Native with Expo, while the backend is developed using Node.js.

 <img width="1179" height="2556" alt="IMG_8892" src="https://github.com/user-attachments/assets/9442be8c-7923-4a7a-ba6c-793b3b603f12" />